Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Numerical continuation of solutions on perturbed tori

 that specify the symmetry breaking perturbation determined by~\eqref{eq:h2}.
 Parameters~\eqref{eq:par_unp} are such that the torus~$\SDD$ and~$\SSD$ are of saddle type for~$\delta=0$; see~\cite{Bick2019}.
 We set $\delta=0.01$ at the beginning of the computation to obtain the initial stable periodic orbit in system~\eqref{eq:nf_SDD} and then embed it in~$\T^6$ to start the continuation.
 The horizontal axis in \fref{fig:pobranches_sdd} corresponds to the values of the perturbation parameter~$\delta$, and the vertical axis corresponds to the average of the phase difference $\theta_{3,1}-\theta_{2,1}$, modulo $2\pi$, along the corresponding periodic orbit for each parameter value.
 We abuse notation and denote this averaged phase difference by~$\psi$ as in \fref{fig:nf_sdd}, in order to be able to compare both figures.
 In fact,~$\psi$ measures the relative positions between the two `$\Dp$' populations in~$\SDD$.
 The vertical green line in Panel~(a) represents the family of neutrally stable periodic orbits that exist for $\delta=0$; they correspond to the foliation of~$\SDD$ by periodic orbits in the fully symmetric case.

-We now describe the bifurcations in more detail as the asymmetry parameter~$\delta$ is varied.
-Four branches of periodic orbits emanate for $\delta>0$ from the vertical green line in \fref{fig:pobranches_sdd}(a) at $\psi^*\in\big\{0, \frac{\pi}{2}, \pi, \frac{3\pi}{2}\big\}$ denoted by $\gamma_{\psi^*}$; see the resemblance with \fref{fig:nf_sdd}, which corresponds to the (reduced) dynamics on phase space for a fixed value of $\delta\neq 0$ small.
+As the asymmetry parameter~$\delta$ is varied, four branches of periodic orbits emanate for $\delta>0$ from the vertical green line in \fref{fig:pobranches_sdd}(a) at $\psi^*\in\big\{0, \frac{\pi}{2}, \pi, \frac{3\pi}{2}\big\}$ denoted by $\gamma_{\psi^*}$; see the resemblance with \fref{fig:nf_sdd}, which corresponds to the (reduced) dynamics on phase space for a fixed value of $\delta\neq 0$ small.
 These four periodic orbits can be interpreted in terms of their phase configurations as invariant subsets of~$\SDD$: In~$\gamma_0$ the two `$\Dp$' populations are phase synchronized, in~$\gamma_{\frac{\pi}{2}}$ they are $\frac{\pi}{2}$ apart etc---of course this interpretation is only approximate as~$\delta$ is increased.
 We use similar colors as for the branches of periodic orbits in \fref{fig:nf_sdd}, again to stress the connection between the two figures, and highlighting the stability within~$\SDD$ for~$\delta$ small (they are unstable in~$\T^6$).
 For each~$\delta>0$, the periodic orbits on $\gamma_{0}$ and $\gamma_{\pi}$ have (numerically) the same Floquet multipliers; the same occurs with the periodic orbits on~$\gamma_{\frac{\pi}{2}}$ and~$\gamma_{\frac{3\pi}{2}}$.
 This is reminiscent of the~$\Z_2$ symmetry in the (unperturbed) full system that is still present in the full system for $\delta\neq 0$ small.
-The branches~$\gamma_0$ and~$\gamma_{\pi}$ both become stable at (numerically) the same value~$\delta=\delta^*\approx 0.3152$, from which a secondary branch of periodic orbits emanates on each primary branch $\gamma_{0}, \gamma_{\pi}$.